-But, you are wondering if you should go with a custom Shopify Theme or a premium Shopify theme.
+But, you are wondering if you should go with a custom Shopify theme or a premium Shopify theme.

-Or, you just want to know the difference between the options so you can make the best decision for your business.
+Or, you may want to know the difference between the options so you can make the best decision for your business.

 Let’s dive in!

-Custom Shopify Theme
+What’s a Custom Shopify Theme

 Pros of a Custom Shopify Theme